DroidsOnRoids/Habit/README.md

 ## Usage

 Habit lets you repeat notifications every minute, hour, day or week.
-It's pretty easy in use and after `UILocalNotification` initialization do just:
+It's pretty easy in use and after `UILocalNotification` or `UNMutableNotificationContent` (iOS 10.0+ only) initialization do just:
 ```swift
 notification.repeatEvery(_:)
 ```